skaradimitriou/elmepa-uni-app/README.md

 - Room
 - Glide
 - Merlin for network state
+- Firebase Firestore as a BackEnd server

+## Main Goal

 This app was developed for [ELMEPA University](https://mst.hmu.gr/) (Agios Nikolaos) in Crete, so users can gain:<br/>
 a) useful student information about the department of Management Science & Technology <br/>